A Tribute to My Mom, Dad

 business in no time?"
 I could tell that this

-bothered Linda.
+bothered my sister Linda.
 I then left the office and this

 same man called back to order a special coded Ravelco

 plug.
 This time Linda answered the phone, he